 Courses

 The MES consists of ten graduate-level, 3-credit courses which are completed in sequence with your cohort: eight core courses and two additional courses specific to Indigenous education.
-Four of the core courses are delivered face-to-face in Maskwacîs during two, 3-week summer residencies; the remaining courses are delivered online in the fall, winter, and spring semesters with both synchronous and asynchronous components, including online (Zoom) class sessions.
+Four of the core courses are delivered on-campus in Maskwacîs during two, 3-week summer residencies; the remaining courses are delivered online in the fall, winter, and spring semesters with both synchronous and asynchronous components, including online (Zoom) class sessions.
 Dates and times are determined by the instructor (see course schedule below).

 Notes: